-The first question that comes in the minds of all those who have been prescribed with CBD for their pain is ‘does CBD make you high?’
+The first question that comes to the minds of all those who have been prescribed CBD for their pain is ‘does CBD make you high?’
 It is quite natural to think this way.
 However, the answer to the question is ‘No’.
 Let us discuss the difference between CBD and THC (tetrahydrocannabinol).

 Based On Their Chemical Structure

-In the lights of their chemical composition, there is no major difference between THC and CBD.
+In the light of their chemical composition, there is no major difference between THC and CBD.
 However, the difference lies in the way in which the atoms are arranged.
 This is the main reason behind the difference in the reactions each of these has on the human body.
 It is surprising how two components having the exact number of molecules be so different.